kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-## Week 21 — Sunday, 19th October 2025
+## Week 22 — Sunday, 26th October 2025

 ### 🌱 **What Was Worked On**

 - **Projects**
-	1. **Recherche pour une plateforme d'innovation mondiale**: For the second week running ; In order to earn what would cover Futtech's costs of operation, I signed a 25$ contract for a week where I was tasked with researching worldwide, monetizable, novel ideas having emerged over the last 12 months.
+	1. **Recherche pour une plateforme d'innovation mondiale**: 'For the third week running' ; In order to earn what would cover Futtech's costs of operation, I submitted 60 entries (worldwide, monetizable, novel ideas having emerged over the last 12 months).
-	2. **Researcher's Notebook**: Having noticed the amount of exposure I get via the research assistant role I play in the previously mentioned job, I ensured to fuel my [Research Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I can extract knowledge from the ingenuity of people.
+	2. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role of the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.

 - **Learning & Growth**
-	1. Spent the whole week iterating the research formula used to discover recent, at most 12 months old, worldwide, monetizable, novel ideas.
-This process taught me the value of regular, detailed feedback in facilitating research projects.
+	1. .
-	2. Having to research 100 such ideas, and squeeze as much information as possible for each on a single page for a word document sharpened my research skills and left me better informed on where to find information, how to do it efficiently and why Microsoft Word is a powerful document editor.
+	2. .
-	3. Wednesday, was when I had a major breakthrough as a research assistant, the iteration I made got me a step closer to delivering more of what is expected of me.
+	3. .
-	4. On that same wednesday, I learned about [Collaborative Robots aka Cobots](https://www.google.com/search?q=cobots+meaning).
-I was fascinated by both the concept and the concrete example of how they [Cobots differentiate from Robots](https://www.scapetechnologies.com/sites/default/files/styles/full/public/2024-01/Robots%20vs%20Cobots.png?itok=Exf7rrhj).
+	4. .
-	5. Friday morning, it came to mind that using [Alex Homorzi's Value equation](https://www.google.com/search?q=alex+hormozi%27s+value+equation) in my research and generate the 'business opportunity for users' section of the pages I was compiling, which I did.
+	5. .
-	6. Friday afternoon was marked by my discovery of the potential that [Autonomous Vehicles aka AVs](https://www.google.com/search?q=autonomous+vehicles) have in relation to Futtech and Eviot.
-I dreamt of being a passenger in such a vehicle.
-I will work towards securing that dream as reality.
+	6. .

 - **Job hunting**
 	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting.